jcolag/etched-windows/README.md

 You can feel free to send me suggestions and bug reports.
 I may or may not do something about them, if I can ever find a compiler that works.

+**2020 Note**:  There's a decent chance this wasn't my final version, so I've added the `test` folder with some additional code from a CVS repository that I'm pretty sure were eventually added.
+At this writing, I have not sifted through any of it to determine its usefulness.